Our History

 Our Goal

-CPHP’s goal is to bring healthy lifestyle messages into communities where Chicagoans live, work, eat and play.
-CPHP staff encourages Chicago families to make healthier food choices, learn to prepare and consume healthier foods every day and be more physically active.
-CPHP provides nutrition education through a team of nutrition educators, drawing on the unique strengths of both academic professionals (often registered dietitians) and paraprofessional community peer educators.
+CPHP’s goal was to bring healthy lifestyle messages into communities where Chicagoans live, work, eat and play.
+We encouraged Chicago families to make healthier food choices, learn to prepare and consume healthier foods every day and be more physically active.

 Nutrition Interventions

-CPHP nutrition interventions actively engage individuals in schools, parks, community clinics, and other locations throughout Chicagoland.
-Register now by completing our Service Interest Request (SIR) Form to schedule services for your school, community or public health.
+CPHP nutrition interventions actively engaged individuals in schools, parks, community clinics, and other locations throughout Chicagoland.